Kevin Rich

 updated today

-It’s built to be run, not hosted-for-you: the library mounts read-only, the index and config live in a named volume, and the whole thing ships as one multi-arch image (amd64 + arm64) for NAS and ARM home servers.
-Past the MVP it now runs an MCP server that hands the library to AI assistants, a “System Activity” panel for the indexing internals, and a first pass at enriching cast from external metadata providers into a provenance-tracked shadow layer — editing and writing that metadata back to the source files is what’s next.
-Architecture decisions are tracked as a numbered ADR series in the repo.
+It’s built to be run, not hosted-for-you.
+The library mounts read-only, the index and config live in a named volume, and the whole thing ships as one multi-arch image (amd64 + arm64) for NAS and ARM home servers.
+Additional capabilities:

 A personal book-tracking app for managing reading lists and discovering new books.
 Built with React, Hono, and DynamoDB on AWS.